2023 Student Poster Contest

-July has been Lakes Appreciation Month for the past 25 years.
-This spring, we are inviting elementary, middle, and high school students to submit posters reflecting on how important lakes are to all of us.
+July has been Lakes Appreciation Month for the past 26 years.
+To help us celebrate, appreciate, and bring attention to lakes, we are inviting elementary, middle, and high school students to submit posters reflecting on how important lakes are to all of us.
 Submitted artwork will be a big part of NALMS’ celebrations through July across North America.
 Show us your love for lakes by sending us your artwork!

 Contest Instructions/Rules: